14 Mach Number & Reynolds Number

 It has been mentioned that the Reynolds number is important in aerodynamics because it governs the relative magnitude of viscous effects to inertia effects in the flow.
 This fact can be seen by writing the Reynolds number as

-On the numerator, the grouping \varrho_{\infty} V_{\infty}^2 L^2 has units of force (pressure times an area) so in this case it represents an inertial force, i.e., after the flow is moving then it has a propensity to keep moving.
-The coefficient of viscosity, \mu, is the shear force per unit area per unit velocity gradient, so that the ratio V_{\infty}/L has dimensions of a velocity gradient, which is expected based on Newton’s law of viscosity.
-Therefore, the grouping on the denominator represents a viscous force, which act in a way as to retard or slow its motion.
+On the numerator, the grouping \varrho_{\infty} V_{\infty}^2 L^2 has units of force (pressure times an area), so in this case, it represents an inertial force, i.e., after the flow is moving, it has the propensity to keep moving.
+The coefficient of viscosity, \mu, is the shear force per unit area per unit velocity gradient so that the ratio V_{\infty}/L has dimensions of a velocity gradient, which is expected based on Newton’s law of viscosity.
+Therefore, the grouping on the denominator represents a viscous force, which acts to retard or slow its motion.
 The Reynolds number, therefore, represents a relative measure of inertial to viscous effects in a flow.

-This outcome as it explains the effects of Reynolds number is very important in aerodynamics.
-For example, the results in the figure below shows the lift-to-drag ratio of several airfoil sections as a function of the Reynolds number based on chord length, i.e.,
+This outcome, as it explains the effects of the Reynolds number, is significant in aerodynamics.
+For example, the results in the figure below show the lift-to-drag ratio of several airfoil sections as a function of the Reynolds number based on chord length, i.e.,

-where c is the chord or the distance from the leading edge to the trailing edge of the wing.
-Lift to drag ratio, i.e. the ratio of the amount of lift to the amount of drag, is a measure of aerodynamic efficiency, so these results expose a significant effect of varying the Reynolds number.
+where c is the chord or distance from the leading edge to the wing’s trailing edge.
+Lift-to-drag ratio, i.e., the ratio of lift to the amount of drag, is a measure of aerodynamic efficiency, so these results expose a significant effect of varying the Reynolds number.

-The lift-to-drag ratio for an airfoil is generally higher at higher Reynolds numbers and substantially lower at lower Reynolds number.
+The lift-to-drag ratio for an airfoil is generally higher at higher Reynolds numbers and substantially lower at lower Reynolds numbers.
 Notice the logarithmic scales.

 The operation of the airfoil (or wing) at higher chord Reynolds numbers, e.g., higher flow speeds, will improve aerodynamic efficiency because the inertial effects dominate over the viscous effects.
 Notice that Reynolds number can also be increased by increasing the scale (size) of the wing.
 However, at lower Reynolds numbers, the relative effects of viscosity are higher, which manifests as higher profile drag and a lower lift-to-drag ratio.

-It is now apparent that the Reynolds number is a fundamentally important parameter in the study of boundary layers and other viscous effects.
-In fact, the developing nature of the boundary layer can be characterized in terms of a local Reynolds number.
+It is now apparent that the Reynolds number is a fundamentally important parameter in studying boundary layers and other viscous effects.
+The boundary layer’s developing nature can be characterized by a local Reynolds number.
 Instead of the Reynolds number being based on chord length, the length can be measured in terms of the distance x from the point where the flow initially develops, i.e.,

 Summary & Closure

 The Mach number is defined as the ratio of the fluid velocity to the speed of sound in the fluid, while the Reynolds number is defined as the ratio of inertial forces to viscous forces.
-The Mach number is used to determine whether a flow is subsonic, transonic, or supersonic, and the Reynolds number is used to determine whether the flow is laminar or turbulent.
-Understanding the significance of these parameters helps in understanding aerodynamic flows and making predictions about flow behavior in various conditions.
-Both parameters are used routinely in aerodynamic problem solving, and their fundamental significance must be appreciated and understood.
+The Mach number is a measure of compressibility effects.
+The Mach number also determines whether a flow is subsonic, transonic, or supersonic.
+The Reynolds number helps determine whether the flow is laminar or turbulent, and is also a measure of the significance of inertial effects to viscous effects in a flow.
+Understanding the importance of these two parameters helps understand aerodynamic flows and predict flow behavior in various conditions.
+Both parameters are used routinely in aerodynamic problem-solving for flow about airfoils, wings, and complete aircraft, so their fundamental significance must be appreciated and understood.

 5-Question Self-Assessment Quickquiz